Fight back against parking tickets with JustAnswer, get legal guidance now!

 There’s a specific process that must be followed when appealing a parking ticket.
 Here’s a quick table summarizing every step.

-Process: Steps you should take:
+Steps you should take:

-When you receive the ticket… You should gather as much evidence as you can to support your appeal claim and prove that the ticket was unfairly issued.
+You should gather as much evidence as you can to support your appeal claim and prove that the ticket was unfairly issued.

-If you were given the ticket in person/attached to your car… You must make an informal appeal (sent to the local authority/council that issued the PCN) within 14 days.
+You must make an informal appeal (sent to the local authority/council that issued the PCN) within 14 days.
 This should be a letter with the evidence proving why the ticket was incorrectly given.

-If it was posted to you… You will be given 21 days to submit an informal appeal (from the day you received the letter).
+You will be given 21 days to submit an informal appeal (from the day you received the letter).
 Your informal appeal should be a letter with the evidence proving why the ticket was incorrectly given.

-If the informal appeal is rejected… You will receive a Notice to Owner and will have 28 days to respond to this with a formal appeal.
+You will receive a Notice to Owner and will have 28 days to respond to this with a formal appeal.
 You can conduct the formal appeal online or via paper form.
 The Traffic Penalty Tribunal can send you one of these forms.

-If the formal appeal is rejected… You will receive a Notice of Rejection.
+You will receive a Notice of Rejection.
 From here, you are free to challenge the council’s verdict at an independent tribunal.

-If the independent tribunal disagrees with your appeal… You should pay the ticket within 28 days of the tribunal rejecting your appeal.
+You should pay the ticket within 28 days of the tribunal rejecting your appeal.
 If you don’t, the fine will be increased by 50%.
+If you don’t have the money to pay the fine, you should contact Citizens Advice or another debt charity.

-How to appeal parking tickets
+How do you appeal parking fines?

 You usually appeal to either type of parking ticket by making a formal appeal known as a representation.